S. 1127, H. 2426: An Act protecting abandoned animals in vacant properties

 Sponsor: Senator James Eldridge, Representative Dave Rogers

 Status: These provisions passed and were signed into law as part of PAWS II.
-They take effect on November 8, 2018.
+They took effect on November 8, 2018.

 What is the problem with abandoned animals?